lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 Here's a simple, real world problem to solve using Akka Streams.

-> __Given__: A reverse time series of stock quotes (that is, newest quote first)
-> __When__: A sliding window size is selected
-> __Then__: Compute the corresponding simple moving average for each quote
+> Compute the simple moving average for a reverse time series of stock quotes.

 Curious where this problem comes from?
-Historical quotes are often delivered as a reverse time series (Yahoo Finance does this, for example) since recent data is typically most relevant.
+Historical stock quotes are often delivered as a reverse time series (Yahoo Finance does this, for example) since recent data is typically most relevant.

 #### A Simple Solution